-Food markets are a welcome reprieve from the formal setting of city restaurants and offer visitors an opportunity to kick back and enjoy time with friends and family in a relaxed setting.
-They’re also a chance to sample the best local foods made by talented traders and artisanal producers from around the city.
+Cape Town has seen a surge in food markets in recent years.
+They offer a welcome reprieve from the formal setting of city restaurants, and offer you the chance to kick back and enjoy time with friends and family in a relaxed setting.
+But don’t think this means you’re compromising on quality – the food items produced at these markets are all fresh, locally made and often unlike anything you’ll find in nearby stores and restaurants.
 Here are the best food markets to explore in Cape Town.

 Bay Harbour Market

-The Bay Harbour Market is a veritable feast of food and drink, arts and crafts, fashion, beauty products and live music all under one roof.
-The market is housed in a refurbished fish factory in the working harbor of Hout Bay, and features more than 80 stalls offering everything from fresh mussels to freshly brewed coffee.
-Enjoy a variety of delicious eats on offer while sipping on superb wine or craft beer on tap.
-Meanwhile, established and up-and-coming music artists provide a soundtrack for the day.
+The Bay Harbour Market is a veritable feast of food and drink, arts and crafts, fashion, beauty products and live music, all under one roof.
+The market is housed in a refurbished fish factory in the working harbour of Hout Bay, and features more than 80 stalls offering everything from fresh mussels to freshly brewed coffee.
+Enjoy a variety of delicious eats while sipping on superb wine or craft beer on tap.
+Meanwhile, established and up-and-coming musicians provide a live soundtrack.

 V&A Food Market